Opportunity Cost Calculator for Investments

 Opportunity Cost = Final Value of Option B - Final Value of Option A

-Here, Investment Amount is the initial capital, Annual Return Rate is the expected yearly percentage gain, and Holding Period is in years.
-The result quantifies the financial gain missed by choosing the lower-performing option.
+Here, Investment Amount is the initial capital, Annual Return Rate is the expected yearly percentage gain (as a decimal), and Holding Period is in years.

 💡 To quickly estimate how long it takes for an investment to double at a given return rate, our Rule of 72 Calculator offers a handy shortcut.